 How much to budget

 Many guides will tell you to figure out how much you need for your trip so you can start saving, but I like to take a different approach.
-I personally recommend setting aside a fixed amount every month; this way your vacation budget is built right into your monthly budget.
-As mentioned, you want to prioritize more important expenses first, but knowing exactly how much you have to spend on travel will go a long way.
+I personally recommend setting aside a fixed amount every month.
+By doing this, your vacation budget is built right into your monthly budget.

-I budget $650 a month which works out to $7,800 annually.
-This allows me to visit almost anywhere I want as long as I’m creative with my budget.
+For example, my family budgets $650 a month for vacations which works out to $7,800 annually.
+This allows us to visit almost anywhere we want as long as we’re willing to have some flexibility.
 Now, if you only have $2,000 – $3,000 to spend, your choices may be more limited.
 If you’re estimating that trip to Italy will cost you $5,000 but you have only $3,000, then obviously, you need to save more or consider a different destination.
 Keep in mind that this is a total budget for the year, so you can take one big trip or multiple shorter ones.
-Budgeting for a trip is one of the most important things you’ll do when travelling.

 Creating a budget